arpit-patel1/kidskills/ai_kids_game_design.md

    - **Fallback**: If a Langflow workflow call fails or is not configured (checked via environment variables), the system falls back to pre-defined questions managed by the Fallback Question Service.

 2. **Advanced Feedback Mechanism**:
-   - **Langflow Evaluation Workflows**: Specific Langflow workflows (e.g., `grammar-evaluation`, `reading-comprehension-evaluation`, configured via environment variables like `LANGFLOW_WORKFLOW_GRAMMAR_EVALUATION`) handle detailed feedback generation and answer evaluation.
+   - **Langflow Evaluation Workflows**: Specific Langflow workflows (e.g., `grammar-evaluation`, configured via environment variables like `LANGFLOW_WORKFLOW_GRAMMAR_EVALUATION`) handle detailed feedback generation and answer evaluation primarily for direct-answer activities like Grammar Correction.
-   - **Contextual Input**: The backend (`ai_service.py`) sends the original question, user's answer, correct answer, and correctness status to the appropriate Langflow evaluation workflow.
+   - **Contextual Input**: For evaluated activities, the backend (`ai_service.py`) sends the original question, user's answer, correct answer, and correctness status to the appropriate Langflow evaluation workflow.
    - **Tailored Feedback**: Langflow workflows generate AI-powered feedback customized for correctness and the specific activity (e.g., explaining grammar rules), returning structured JSON.
-   - **API Integration**: The evaluation logic is primarily triggered within the `POST /api/challenges/submit` endpoint, which calls the relevant Langflow evaluation workflows via `ai_service.py` (e.g., `evaluate_grammar_correction_langflow`, `evaluate_reading_comprehension_langflow`).
+   - **API Integration**: The AI evaluation logic is triggered within the `POST /api/challenges/submit` endpoint, which calls the relevant Langflow evaluation workflows via `ai_service.py` (e.g., `evaluate_grammar_correction_langflow`) *only* when the activity type requires it (e.g., Grammar Correction).
+Standard multiple-choice feedback is handled directly within the endpoint.
 The separate `POST /api/grammar/feedback` endpoint also exists but might be less central.
-   - **Fallback**: Simple, predefined feedback is used if the Langflow call fails.
+   - **Fallback**: Simple, predefined feedback is used if the Langflow call fails or for non-evaluated activities.

 3. **Error Handling**:
    - Robust error handling for Langflow API interactions (timeouts, HTTP errors, response parsing) within `ai_service.py`.